Reliant Arena: History

 Construction of the Astroarena was completed in 1974 adjacent to the Astrohall.
-Although the Astrohall (renamed Reliant Hall temporarily) was demolished in May 2002 to make way for a parking lot when NRG Stadium was being completed.
+Although the Astrohall (renamed Reliant Hall temporarily) was demolished in May 2002 to make way for a parking lot when Reliant Stadium was being completed.
 Astroarena was renamed to Reliant Arena in 2000 when Reliant Energy bought the sponsorship of the facility.

 The Arena has since been utilized for several other events, including the National Catholic Youth Conference in 2003 and the peripheral events of the Houston Livestock Show and Rodeo.

 After previously occupying the Compaq Center from 1998 to 2000, the PBR held a Bud Light Cup event in Reliant Arena in 2001; this was their last big-league event in Houston to date.

 In 1993, World Championship Wrestling held their Fall Brawl.
 Furthermore, the WWE hosted the March 31, 2005 episode of Smackdown.

 In 2005, the Arena was used as auxiliary housing and a field clinic for residents displaced by Hurricane Katrina after it was deemed that the Reliant Astrodome would be insufficient for comfortably housing over 30,000 residents.